DasEd955/Stocks-Subreddit-Classifier/README.md

 It learned, correctly, that `News_Information` posts contain specific numbers, company names, percentage changes, and factual verbs in past tense ("reported," "announced," "raised").
 It learned that `Low_Quality_Misleading` posts contain certainty markers ("guaranteed," "TRAPPED," "load up") and imperatives.
 It learned that `Interpretive_Opinion` posts use hedging language ("I think," "I feel," "I believe").

 Where it overfits is at the `Evidence_Based_Analysis` / `Interpretive_Opinion` boundary.
 The model learned that analytical vocabulary (math, exact, fact, data, metrics) predicts `Evidence_Based_Analysis`, which is correlated but not identical to the intended definition.
-The intended definition requires a structural property — the evidence standing independently of the author's assertion — that cannot be reliably detected from surface vocabulary alone.
+The intended definition requires a structural property, the evidence standing independently of the author's assertion, that cannot be reliably detected from surface vocabulary alone.

 The practical consequence is systematic false positives on `Evidence_Based_Analysis`: opinion posts that use analytical-sounding language get pulled across the boundary.
 The model cannot perform the "stripping test" that the annotation guidelines describe, because that test requires semantic understanding of the claim's logical structure, not pattern matching on vocabulary.

 This is not a failure of the fine-tuning approach; it is an honest limitation of DistilBERT at this data scale.
 A model that learned the intended structural distinction would need substantially more training examples at the hard boundary, examples that systematically contrast analytical vocabulary with non-analytical reasoning, so the model can learn to disambiguate the two.
 Alternatively, a larger model (BERT-large, RoBERTa) might better capture argument structure from context.
-The gap between intention and learned decision boundary is ~4.2pp of accuracy at this scale — meaningful but not catastrophic.
+The gap between intention and learned decision boundary is ~4.2pp of accuracy at this scale.
+This is meaningful but not catastrophic.

 ---

 ## Spec Reflection

 **One way the spec helped:** Defining the four labels and their edge case rules before any annotation began was the single most valuable structural decision in this project.
-The "stripping test" (remove opinion framing — does the claim stand independently?) resolved dozens of ambiguous cases that would otherwise have been labeled inconsistently.
+The "stripping test" (remove opinion framing, does the claim still stand independently?) resolved dozens of ambiguous cases that would otherwise have been labeled inconsistently.
 Without that rule written down before annotation, the Analysis/Opinion boundary would have drifted significantly across 310 examples.

 **One way implementation diverged from the spec:** The spec assumed inter-annotator agreement would be feasible to compute.
 In practice, with a single annotator and a 310-example manual dataset, there was no second labeler to check against.
 The consequence is that annotation consistency is structural risk that cannot be quantified.
 Several posts near the Analysis/Opinion boundary were revisited multiple times during annotation, and it is plausible that if the same annotator reviewed the dataset a second time without memory of the first pass, some borderline decisions would differ.
-The spec should have included at least a 30-example second-pass consistency check by the same annotator to estimate this drift.
+The spec should have included at least a 30-example second pass consistency check by the same annotator to estimate this drift.

 ---

 ## Deployed Interface

-A single-file [Gradio](https://www.gradio.app/) app ([app.py](app.py)) loads the fine-tuned model and lets you classify a brand-new post interactively: paste a Reddit r/stocks post, press **Classify**, and the app returns the predicted discourse-quality label, the model's confidence, the full probability distribution across all four classes, and a triage hint.
+A single-file [Gradio](https://www.gradio.app/) app ([app.py](app.py)) loads the fine-tuned model and lets you classify a brand new post interactively: paste a Reddit r/stocks post, press **Classify**, and the app returns the predicted discourse quality label, the model's confidence, the full probability distribution across all four classes, and a triage hint.

-The triage hint operationalizes the calibration finding from the [Confidence Calibration](#confidence-calibration) section: because the model's errors concentrate below ~0.60 confidence, any prediction under that threshold is flagged for human review rather than auto-classified — exactly the human-in-the-loop pattern a production content-triage system would use.
+The triage hint operationalizes the calibration finding from the [Confidence Calibration](#confidence-calibration) section: because the model's errors concentrate below ~0.60 confidence, any prediction under that threshold is flagged for human review rather than auto classified.
+This is exactly the human-in-the-loop pattern a production content triage system would use.

-The interface tokenizes input with the **same** settings used at training time (`truncation=True, max_length=256`) and reads the label mapping from the saved model's own `id2label`, so the deployed predictions are identical to what the notebook produces — no drift between evaluation and deployment.
+The interface tokenizes input with the **same** settings used at training time (`truncation=True, max_length=256`) and reads the label mapping from the saved model's own `id2label`, so the deployed predictions are identical to what the notebook produces.
+There is no drift between evaluation and deployment.

 ### Prerequisites